calistajlee/cse15l-lab-reports/Lab_Report_5/lab-report-5-week-10.md

 * **For the implementation that’s not correct (or choose one if both are incorrect), describe the bug (the problem in the code) in about 2-3 sentences.
 You don’t have to provide a fix, but you should be specific about what is wrong with the program, and show the code that should be fixed (Provide a screenshot of code and highlight where the change needs to be made).**

-Using my markdownparse file, the bug is that there is no check to just print out the text if no link is found.
-Instead of skipping over the whole line when there is no link, the program should continue printing out the text.
-To fix this, the program should start back at the opening bracket and print out the text if no link was found on that line.
-We can check if there is a link after the opening parentheses and if not, we can start back at the opening bracket.
+Using the given markdownparse file, the bug is that there is no check to see if there is anything else besides new lines inbetween the closing bracket and the opening parentheses.
+We should check for other characters inbetween [] and (), which invalidates any possible link.
+There should also be a check to see if whatever is inside the () is a valid link.
+If it is a valid link, there should be a correct domain after the website name in the link.

 ![201.md change](201change.png)